Generating Unique IDs Fast

 The results should not be surprising.
 Atomic operations are always faster than using synchronization primitives to access a shared resource, because synchronization relies on atomics too.
 The benchmark actually shows clearly that when there is no contention the cost of acquring and releasing a mutex is at least 2 atomic operations and some additional overhead to call a library function.
 Accessing a thread local storage is much cheaper and actually pays off in our case.

 Additionally, this article implements a 64-bit counter, which would take 136 years to overflow if the process generated 4 billion unique IDs per second, which is unlikely.
-However, if a higher precision is required, it's possible to use the thread-local approach with mutex and add a more complex logic to retrieve the cached range.
+However, if a higher precision is required, it's possible to use the thread-local approach with mutex and add a more complex logic to retrieve the cached range (for example 128-bit UUIDs would be possible).